-Brian Williams with highlights from rare interviews with John F. Kennedy from the NBC News archives.
+Brian Williams with highlights from rare interviews with Richard Nixon from the NBC News archives.

 An explaination the Stamp Act, a British tax on all printed material, from marriage licenses to playing cards, that infuriates early American colonists.